 Smoke Detectors in Electrical Rooms shall be placed in electrical rooms for early detection of smoke in the event that switchgear equipment is in danger of exploding.

-Alarm Signals: Unless otherwise specifically approved by the Department of Public Safety, all buildings will be designed for full evacuation on any fire alarm.
-The standard alarm signal shall be the standard UC evacuation message.
-The system will also incorporate the UC standard all clear and weather alert messages.
+Alarm Signals: Unless otherwise specifically approved by the Department of Public Safety (Fire Prevention Supervisor and Protection Systems Manager), all buildings will be designed for full evacuation on any fire alarm.
+The standard alarm signal shall be the standard University of Cincinnati evacuation message.
+The system will also incorporate the University of Cincinnati standard all clear and weather alert messages.

 Access to the fire control functions shall be protected by passwords, and shall be controlled as follows:

-Passwords will be programmed as defined by the Department of Public Safety (Emergency Services Manager).
+Passwords will be programmed as defined by the Department of Public Safety Protection Systems Manager.